-During the Year, neither the Company nor any of its subsidiaries purchased, sold or redeemed any listed securities of the Company.
+During the Year, neither the Company nor any of its subsidiaries purchased, sold or redeemed any listed securities of the Company (including sale of treasury shares).
+The Company did not hold any treasury shares as at the end of the Year.